Snowpark Migration Accelerator: Deploying the Output Code¶

 Step 1 - Add snowpark and snowpark extensions library references to the project configuration file¶

-Based on the extension of the project configuration file, the tool adds the references as follows:
+Based on the file extension of your project configuration file, the tool automatically adds the appropriate references in the following way:

 build.gradle¶